ClimbsRocks/machineJS/README.md

 5. Please don't run any other Python scripts while this is running.

 # Refactor this entire section out into it's own file- keep README.md as pure and unintimidating as possible.
 ## The Current State Of Advanced Options:
 - `--alreadyFormatted`: A boolean value 'true' or 'false', noting if your data has already been formatted.
 Useful if you're just tweaking parameters and don't want to repeat the oftentimes time-expensive data formatting process again.
 If you pass in this flag, make sure your files are included in the  `pySetup/testingFileNames.js` json list.
 I've included a couple of examples.
 You can get the fileNames from `pySetup/utils.js`, inside of the formatData function.
 Just copy paste the fileNames obj data-formatter gives to the callback, into the `testingFileNames.js` file, giving it a property of whatever the 'outputFileName' property is.
 You should be able to pick up the pattern pretty easily :)
 - `--join`: a path to a data file that will be joined in with your training and testing data, in the same way you'd join SQL tables.
-- `--kagglePredict`: see above (Format of Prediction File).
+- `--predict`: see above (Format of Prediction File).
 - `--dev`: This flag indicates that you are doing engineering work on machineJS itself.
 It does things like:
   a) set the number of iterations to 1
   b) set the number of nets trained to 2
   c) if no data is passed in, automatically use the kaggleGiveCredit.csv dataset
-- `--devKaggle`: Does all the same things as `--dev`, but also runs `--kagglePredict` on the default dataset kaggleGiveCreditTest.csv
+- `--devKaggle`: Does all the same things as `--dev`, but also runs `--predict` on the default dataset kaggleGiveCreditTest.csv
 - `--devEnsemble`: Assumes that we already have predictions made for us by the rest of the module and present in predictions/*.csv.
 Allows you to focus on assembling your ensemble without having to retrain the models each time :)
 - `--dfOutputFolder`: if, for some reason, you want the results of `data-formatter` written to a different directory.
 We use this for the test suite, but it probably isn't useful for much other than that.
 - `--ensemblerOutputFolder`: much like the `dfOutputFolder` option above, you can choose to overwrite the default location for the output results.
 Used in our test suite, but probably not useful for many other cases.